Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

-The previous discussion shows that it is crucial to be aware of situations, where the output of a physical system can generally not be calculated on a digital machine.
-In such a situation, we may still ask whether there exist subsets of input signals such that for this class of inputs, the output of $S$ can be predicted on a digital machine by controlling algorithmically the approximation error.
-If such a class of input signals can be identified, it will then be possible to verify the mathematical model $S_{\text{mod}}$ at least for this class of “good” input signals.
+The previous discussion shows that it is crucial to be aware of circumstances where the output of a (physical) system can generally not be calculated on a digital machine.
+In such a situation, we may still ask whether there exist subsets of input signals such that the output of the system can be predicted on a digital machine by controlling algorithmically the approximation error.
 This leads to the question of determining classes of “good” input signals which are as large as possible.
-We may even ask, if it is possible to have a machine which is able to decide autonomously whether, for a given input signal $x$, the predicted output $y_{\text{pred}} = S_{\text{mod}}x$ can be arbitrarily well approximated by controlling the approximation error, i.e., whether $y_{\text{pred}}$ is computable.
+We may even ask, if it is possible to have a machine which is able to decide autonomously whether, for a given input signal, the output can be effectively approximated.